MohsenAlyafei/arqamAR/readme.md

 ```
+11/11/2021 0.23 Add one more Tashkeel Option (now 6 options of Tashkeel).
+                Improved the Tanween Fatih function code.

+10/11/2021 0.22 Improved output with no tashkeel at all.
+                Minor bug fixed in tanween fatih option.

 08/11/2021 0.21 Currencies table now has currency symbols/signs in native and latin formats.
                 Renamed Library to 'arqamAR' for full version of Arabic numbers conversion.
                 Added more examples in the readme file.